angular/angular/aio/content/guide/styleguide.md

 **Why?** Naming conventions help provide a consistent way to find content at a glance.
 Consistency within the project is vital.
 Consistency with a team is important.
 Consistency across a company provides tremendous efficiency.
+For small projects with few features, it is efficient to look up component by a known feature.
+For large projects with many features, it may be relatively easier to narrow down the search space to components, then search through potentially unknown features for a desired component.

 </div>